Chart Color Schemes

 An assessment of population growth drivers in Bunya reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Bunya's estimated population is around 2,091.
-This reflects an increase of 123 people (6.2%) since the 2021 Census, which reported a population of 1,968 people.
-The change is inferred from the resident population of 2,088, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
-This level of population equates to a density ratio of 143 persons per square kilometer, providing significant space per person and potential room for further development.
-Bunya's 6.2% growth since census positions it within 1.2 percentage points of the SA3 area (7.4%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 51.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Bunya is around 2,091.
+This reflects an increase of 123 people since the 2021 Census, which reported a population of 1,968.
+The change is inferred from the resident population of 2,088, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 29 validated new addresses since the Census date.
+This level of population equates to a density ratio of 143 persons per square kilometer.
+Bunya's growth rate of 6.2% since census positions it within 1.2 percentage points of the SA3 area's growth rate of 7.4%.
+Population growth for the suburb was primarily driven by natural growth, contributing approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering the projected demographic shifts, a population increase just below the median of national areas is expected.
-The suburb of Bunya is expected to grow by 150 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied when utilized.
+Future population trends suggest a population increase just below the median of statistical areas analysed by AreaSearch, with the suburb expected to grow by 157 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.4% in total over the 17 years.

 Frequently Asked Questions - Population